jamespeterschinner/game_of_life/README.md

 # A simple Game of Life app written in Elm

+Simplest way to start is to download the code and open "Life in Elm.html" in your browser

 ## Build Instructions

 Run the following command from the root of this project: